 In another blog I wrote about a recurring image or theme that repeats itself during the same night.
-It’s called “rote”.
+It’s not quite, but similar to “rote”.
 Today I am going to discuss how some images and themes can repeat over a period of weeks, or months; sometimes even years!

 When a life issue is strong, dreams over a period of time often reflect the same theme.
 The same storyline or plot repeats over and over; only the symbols change.
 Other times the same symbols and variations return frequently through the years in recurring dreams.